a-hansen/aon/README.md

 <large-string> ::= "t" int32 UTF8
 ```
 * The tiny string can be identified with the bitmask 0xE0.
 The length
-of the string is the unsigned lowest order 5 bits (byte & ~0xE0).
-The
+of the string is the unsigned lowest order 5 bits.
+The max length of
-max length of a tiny string is 31 bytes.
+a tiny string is 31 bytes.
 * The large string length must be a positive signed int

 #### Unsigned Integers